 Dampier is also the departure point for day cruises to the spectacular Dampier Archipelago.
 Don’t miss the memorial to ‘Red Dog’ on the way into town, stop and read about the North West’s favourite canine and his remarkable story.

-The Burrup Peninsula is living proof of the 30,000 year history of the Indigenous people in the Pilbara and home to more than 700 Indigenous archaeological sites, including 10,000 rock engravings (petroglyphs).
+The Burrup Peninsula, located in Murujuga National Park, is living proof of the 30,000 year history of the Indigenous people in the Pilbara and home to more than 700 Indigenous archaeological sites, including 10,000 rock engravings (petroglyphs).
 These petroglyphs are considered to be among the earliest examples of art in the world and occur at countless sites over a wide area, generally depicting anthropomorphic figures, fauna, animal tracks and abstract symbols.

 These are unique and irreplaceable cultural resource for all Australians, please help preserve these sites for future generations, avoid touching or stepping on the art and do not mark the art in any way.